LAKE DISTRICT Ghyll Scrambling

 Location: Great Langdale, Stickle barn

-Level: Beginner - Intermediate ( suitable for most )
+Level: Beginner - Beginners ( suitable for all )

 Action rating :